Schola Campesina is…

 Right to food

-Schola Campesina facilitates the sharing of knowledge amongst food producers’ organizations and other allies (academia) on global governance processes in order to improve their participation within the global spaces and advance the food sovereignty agenda at international level.
+Schola Campesina facilitates the sharing of knowledge amongst food producers’ organizations and other allies (academia, activists) on global governance processes in order to (1) improve their participation within the global spaces; and (2) facilitate the use of documents (policy recommendations, guidelines, etc.) at local level in view of advancing the food sovereignty agenda in the world.

 The 2015 Nyéléni International Forum for Agroecology is the conceptual base of Schola Campesina.
 We work at implementing its principles and action plan.
-The Nyéléni Declaration principles represent the starting point of our training and participatory action research activities.
+The Nyéléni Declaration principles represent the starting point of all activities (trainings, participatory action research,…).

 Schola Campesina APS is a legal association created in 2018 based in Gallese, in the Biodistrict della Via Amerina e delle Forre (Viterbo, Italy).
-The association is composed by food producers and includes a coordinator and a project manager; assuming a strong connection with its territory.
-We established strong partnerships with a dozen of organizations working on Food sovereignty and Agroecology.
+The association is composed by food producers and includes a coordinator (Andrea Ferrante) and a project manager (Caroline Ledant); assuming a strong connection with its territory.
+We established strong partnerships with a dozen of organizations working on Food sovereignty and Agroecology in the world.

 How do we operate?

 - We train organisations of food producers (peasant farmers, fisher folk, indigenous peoples, farmers, landless …)

 - Our starting point is the local level, so that our position is deeply grounded and thereby enhanced, in order to influence change on the global level.

 - Our work is constantly in a bi-directional sense:

 we follow global processes in order to influence them and, at the same